pitfail/pitfail-reports/report3/func_reqs.rst

 1. Buy, Actor: WebPlayer, TwitterPlayer, MobilePlayer Purchases a security from the market at the price listed by the designated market makers.
-Alternately, place an order for a particular price level to be fulfilled later.

-2. Sell, Actor: WebPlayer, TwitterPlayer, MobilePlayer Sells a held security at the price listed by the *DMMs*.
+2. Sell, Actor: WebPlayer, TwitterPlayer, MobilePlayer Sells a held security at the price listed by the designated market makers.

-3. View Portfolio, Actor: WebPlayer.
-   Allow the initiating actor to examine the contents of their portfolio.
+3. View Portfolio, Actor: WebPlayer, TwitterPlayer, MobilePlayer Allow the initiating actor to examine the contents of their portfolio.
-   Information regarding their current assets and liabilities as well as how they have been progressing over time is displayed.
+   Information regarding their current assets and liabilities as well as how they have been progressing over time may be displayed.

 4. Create League, Actor: WebPlayer.
    Create a new *league* with the creator as the administrator.